Yappes Design system

 Overview

-Built by adapting and extending the Mantine Design System, I customised its token structure, component behaviours, and accessibility layers to align with Yappes’ brand language and product requirements, ensuring consistency in color, typography, and interaction patterns while maintaining WCAG-compliant accessibility across platforms.
+The system adapts and extends the Mantine Design System, rebuilding component behaviours and accessibility layers to align with Yappes, while maintaining WCAG-compliant accessibility across platforms.

 Goals & Objectives